 HOME TOUR WASHBOARDS CONTACT

-The Piedmont Blūz Acoustic Duo, comprised of Valerie and Benedict Turner, are ambassadors of Country Blues music, the Piedmont style of fingerpicking, and roots percussion.
-Their mission is to help bring awareness to these unique aspects of African-American culture and the contributions of early blues artists through performing and teaching.
+The Piedmont Blūz Acoustic Duo, featuring Valerie and Benedict Turner, are dedicated ambassadors of Country Blues, Piedmont-style fingerpicking, and traditional roots percussion.
+Their mission is to preserve and promote these vital elements of African-American culture through a blend of performance and education.

-Inducted into the NY Blues Hall of Fame in 2018, these tradition bearers have been featured in numerous festivals including the Newport Folk Festival, Chicago Blues Festival, Tel Aviv Blues Festival, Clearwater Revival, and Brooklyn Folk Festival to name a few.
-In addition to performing at domestic venues, Piedmont Blūz has traveled as far as Europe and the Middle East to share their music.
+Inducted into the NY Blues Hall of Fame in 2018, these tradition bearers have been featured in numerous festivals including the King Biscuit Blues Festival, Newport Folk Festival, Chicago Blues Festival, Clearwater Revival, and Brooklyn Folk Festival to name a few.
+In addition to performing at domestic venues, the Piedmont Blūz Acoustic Duo has traveled as far as Europe and the Middle East to share music in places as varied as Ireland, Belgium, Austria, and Israel.

 "Just when people think the old country blues of the Mid-Atlantic has faded away, along come the wonderful husband and wife duo of Valerie and Benedict Turner who are the heirs to the Piedmont blues tradition.
 They are known as the duo 'Piedmont Blūz' and play the truehearted, authentic country blues with love.
 It'll warm your heart.
 Keep your ears on Piedmont Blūz." - Frank Matheis, Writer: Living Blues

 Valerie and Benedict are thrilled to be featured in the award-winning documentary film A Man Called Hurt - The Life & Music of Mississippi John Hurt, especially since the music of Mississippi John Hurt is one of their greatest influences.
-Valerie is the Co-President of the Mississippi John Hurt Foundation and Benedict is its Creative Director.
 Although Valerie was mentored by the late John Cephas (a world-renowned Piedmont-style guitar player and half of the famed Cephas & Wiggins duo) and credits Cephas for putting the polish on her fingerpicking style, her main inspiration was the music of Mississippi John Hurt.
 Being part of this documentary film is especially meaningful for her.
 (Watch Trailer)

 Piedmont Style Country Blues Guitar Basics, by Valerie Turner, focuses on the Piedmont style of fingerpicking in the context of early blues and traditional pieces.
 Acquired by the Library of Congress, this book makes a great addition to any guitar player's collection.
 Songs in this book span a variety of keys, tunings, and timings, and are represented using a combination of chord charts, tablature, and standard notation.
 The audio download files that accompany the book are an invaluable tool when tackling the timing for difficult passages.
 Visit our Merch area to place an order.
 (Read Review)